Graph Theory and GNNs to Unravel the Topographical Organization of Brain Lesions in Variants of Alzheimer's Disease Progression: Methods

 \subsection{Deep Learning Methods}

-This study utilizes Deep Learning to create meaningful clusters with node embeddings from Graph Neural Network (GNN) latent spaces, employing explainable AI (XAI) to discern model-relevant structures.
+We also used deep learning to create meaningful clusters with node embeddings from Graph Neural Network (GNN) latent spaces, employing explainable AI (XAI) to discern model-relevant structures.
 A variational graph auto-encoder (VGAE) was deemed unsuitable due to the artificial nature of graph construction, leading to the selection of a GNN classifier.